 Absence Verification for Classes

-Students having a one-time short-term absence (ie. illness, RU-Club/Sports activity, death in the family, etc.) that affects ability to attend classes or complete assignments should bring documentation (ie. Dr’s note, obituary, etc.) into the Dean of Students Office (including a convenient location in the Busch Campus Center opposite the info desk).
+Students having a one-time short-term absence (ie. illness, RU-Club/Sports activity, death in the family, etc.) that affects ability to attend classes or complete assignments should bring documentation (ie. Dr’s note, obituary, etc.) into the Dean of Students Office.
 The Absence Verification letter will provide support for the instructor to allow students to make up work or tests, change the grading schema, etc. The final decision for any accommodation is up to the instructor.
 Dean of Students will only provide the students with a letter based on proper documents.
 For religious observances, students must negotiate directly with the instructor.

 If the absence of a student is repeated, chronic, lengthy, or involved that the student cannot make up the missed work in a timely manner, then the student should see a dean in the Office of Academic Services (EN B100) to discuss options of withdrawing from one or more classes.
 For absences longer than 2 weeks or for chronic health conditions, students should consider the following approaches to their education:

 Things to Consider

 1. Health first: Take a leave of absence from school in order to attend to any serious health, emotional, or other extenuating circumstances.

 2. For chronic issues while attending school, register with the Office of Disability Services in order to receive the proper accommodations, which may include longer test times and alternate testing locations.